 Other useful resources

 If you are experiencing financial difficulty, the below useful resources are available to you.

-- The ABA’s ‘DoingItTough’ website provides information about financial hardship, including how to identify if you’re experiencing financial hardship, how to apply for hardship assistance, and tips to help you manage your money.
-See www.doingittough.info
+- The ABA’s 'Financial Hardship' website provides information about financial hardship, including what you can do if you are experiencing financial difficulties, how your bank can help,where to go for more information, and how to apply for hardship assistance.
+See https://www.ausbanking.org.au/policy/customers/financial-hardship/

 - ASIC’s ‘MoneySmart’ website provides information and tools to help you make the most of your money.
 See www.moneysmart.gov.au